cortexproject/cortex/docs/api/_index.md

 GET|POST /flush
 ```

 Triggers a flush of the in-memory time series data (chunks or blocks) to the long-term storage.
+This endpoint triggers the flush also when `-ingester.flush-on-shutdown-with-wal-enabled` or `-experimental.blocks-storage.tsdb.flush-blocks-on-shutdown` are disabled.

 ### Shutdown